andrasq/qlogger/Readme.md

 attention required, useful statistics, and everything available for debugging.

-The optional WriterSpec may be a writerObject (see addWriter below), or a writer specification string.
-The latter will create one of the built-in writers.
+The optional writer may be a writerObject (see addWriter below), or a writer specification string.
+The latter will create one of the built-in writers using QLogger.createWriter().
 If no writerSpec is given, the logger will be created without a writer.
 It is an error if the writer specification is not recognized.
-The built-in writers are those supported by QLogger.createWriter() (see below):
+The built-in writers are those supported by createWriter().

 ### QLogger.createWriter( writerSpec )